seankerr/rust-http-box/README.md

 ![license: Apache 2.0](https://img.shields.io/badge/license-Apache%202.0-blue.svg)

 rust-http-box is a fast push/callback oriented HTTP/1.1 parser that can be interrupted during any callback.

-This is purely a HTTP parsing library and is not tied to any networking framework.
+This library is not tied to any networking framework.

 Errors are handled intelligently letting you know what state the parser was in and which byte triggered the error when it occurred.